Benaiah/quelpa-use-package-bootstrap-config/readme.md

-# Minimal Bootstrapping Emacs Config
+# Bootstrapping Emacs Config with Quelpa and use-package

 This config uses Quelpa and `quelpa-use-package` to bootstrap itself and provide a convenient framework for building your config.